Virginia Tech® home

 Outside group photo of about 25 women with dark woods in the background.

-This partnership between Virginia Women Leading Government and the Virginia Tech Roanoke Center provides women aspiring to become local government leaders with connections, content, tools, and opportunities to further develop their skills and broaden their network.
+This partnership between Virginia Women Leading Government and the Virginia Tech Roanoke Center provides women in local government with the connections and tools to further develop their skills, strengthening the pipeline for women to lead communities in Virginia and beyond.
 The Institute is designed to:

 • Teach tangible and transformational leadership skills to increase self-confidence, knowledge, and ability.